Nceptioj/ThunderMaps-DataFeeds/README.md

 Dependencies
 ------------

-* The `feedparser` library for Python3.
+* The `feedparser` library for Python3 (see below)
-* The `requests` library for Python3.
+* The `requests` library for Python3
-* A Thundermaps API key and account ID.
+* A Thundermaps API key and account ID
-* The URL of some RSS or Atom feed to grab from.
+* The URL of some RSS or Atom feed to grab from

+Feedparser 5.1.3 currently has a bug which will cause issues (in this case it breaks everything) in Python 3.
+For this reason you should get Feedparser 5.1.2 instead.

 Usage
 -----